-This section lists major uncorrected issues known at release time.
+This section lists major new features, fixes, and uncorrected issues known at release time.
 Where possible, we suggest workarounds.

 Summary of release notes